By Tommy Nguyen

 Judge Young decided the accused could be released on formal probation for 24 months.
 A $300 restitution was imposed.

-While the judge read the terms and conditions of probation to the accused, defense counsel requested the marijuana terms be stricken since it might interfere with Webb’s medical treatment.
+While the judge read the terms and conditions of probation to the accused, defense counsel requested the marijuana terms be stricken since it might interfere with the accused’s medical treatment.
 Judge Young denied the request.